-Spaces that open after the waitlist has enrolled students are not available for students to directly add the course.
+- Spaces that open after the waitlist has enrolled students are not available for students to directly add the course.
 They must register for the waitlist first.

 - The waitlist has an Auto Add feature that may be enabled by the department or instructor.
-Only Comm majors will be able to be auto-added to a course from the waitlist.
+Only UD Comm majors will be able to be auto-added to an UD Comm course from the waitlist.

 For Communication classes - The auto-add feature will be enabled as soon as the waitlist becomes active.
 At that time, if space becomes available in a class and you are already declared a full Communication major, the waitlist system will automatically add students based on unit standing.
 Students will not be added on a first come first serve basis.
 If you are in your last Pre-Comm class and your official status has not yet changed to Communication, you will not be auto-added, you will need to attend the first day of lecture to receive an add code (if space permits).

-For all students, if you are not auto-added to a class before the start of the quarter, you will need to attend the first day of lecture to receive an add code (if space permits).
+For all students - If you are not auto-added to a class before the start of the quarter, you will need to attend the first day of lecture to receive an add code (if space permits).
 Students still remaining on the waitlist once the quarter starts will be given add codes in class, based on major and unit standing.

 All students, whether you were auto-added to the course or are still trying to crash MUST attend lecture on the first day that the class meets.
 If you do not attend on the first day, the instructor has the option to remove your name from the waitlist or drop you from the class.
 The waitlist will be prioritized right before the first class meets, and the instructor (or TA) will give approval codes based on students’ priority and spaces available.